marcmo/vimfiles/README.md

     zE          -- deletes all folds.
     [z          -- move to start of open fold.
     ]z          -- move to end of open fold.

-## Rectangular selection

-When we are editing tabular data, sometimes we would want to copy only a few columns from the text as opposed to a few lines.
-For this, we can use the rectangular block selection mode in Vim by pressing ctrl-v.